 As we slide closer to the holidays you might be thinking that you should either a) take your home off the market until after the new year or b) skip the decorating.
 Honestly, there’s no reason to do either.
 Why?

 Well, first of all, leaving your home on the market during the holidays is a good thing.
 After all, your house can’t actually sell if it’s not available, can it?
 Secondly, your holiday decorations can have a positive influence on a potential buyer (a house that appeals to the senses and sparks feelings of nostalgia can go a long way).
 With that said, there’s a right and a wrong way to decorate for the holidays when your home is on the market.
-You can still celebrate the season--no matter what the holiday--but it’s important that you keep your home appealing to potential buyers.
-Here's how to do it.
+You can still celebrate the season–no matter what the holiday–but it’s important that you keep your home appealing to potential buyers.

 1. Nix the excess clutter.